Runtime Repeated Recursion Unfolding in CHR: A Just-In-Time Online Program Optimization Strategy That Can Achieve Super-Linear Speedup: Runtime Repeated Recursion Unfolding

-\myparagraph{Proof} By contradiction: Assume repeated recursion unfolding generates a rule $r_k$ such that $2^k > n$.
+\begin{lemma}[Number of Unfolded Recursive Rules] Given a goal $G$ with a recursive rule $r$ that has recursion depth $n$ and ends in a state $G_{n} \not\equiv \false$.
+Then repeated recursion unfolding will generate $k$ rules such that $2^k \leq n$.
+Hence, $k \leq \lfloor \log_2(n) \rfloor$. \end{lemma} \begin{proof} By contradiction: Assume repeated recursion unfolding generates a rule $r_k$ such that $2^k > n$.
 According to {\em Lemma \ref{Steps}} rule $r_k$ allows for a transition with $G$ that is equivalent to $2^k$ transitions with the original recursive rule $r$.
-But the maximum number of transitions possible with $r$ is just $n$.

-\end{lemma} Note that fewer rules than $\lfloor \log_2(n) \rfloor$ may be generated because (further) unfolding is not possible if its three conditions are not met.
+But the maximum number of transitions possible with $r$ is just $n$. \end{proof} Note that fewer rules than $\lfloor \log_2(n) \rfloor$ may be generated because (further) unfolding is not possible if its three conditions are not met.

 \begin{lemma}[Termination of Runtime Repeated Recursion Unfolding] Given a goal $G$ with a recursive rule $r$ that has recursion depth $n$ and ends in a state $G_{n} \not\equiv \false$.
-Then the runtime repeated recursion unfolding of $r$ with $G$ terminates.
+Then the runtime repeated recursion unfolding of $r$ with $G$ terminates. \end{lemma} \begin{shortproof} Direct consequence of {\em Lemma \ref{Number}}. \end{shortproof} So we can ensure that runtime repeated recursion unfolding terminates with a goal if the original recursive rule terminates with that goal.